 Australia’s traffic lights conform to international standards, however if you are coming to Australia from another country there may be differences in the phasing to what you are used to.

 Traffic light colours and phasing

-At some intersections you will see a red light with a green turning arrow which permits you to turn in the direction it is pointing.
+At some intersections, you will see a red light with a green turning arrow which permits you to turn in the direction it is pointing.
 If the turning arrow is red, or there is no arrow at all (but the main light is still red), you are not allowed to turn, unless there’s a filter lane to the left.

-For example the traffic light below shows that traffic going straight ahead or turning right must stop.
+For example, the traffic light below shows that traffic going straight ahead or turning right must stop.
 The green filter light to the left means that traffic can turn left, but must give way to any pedestrians that are still crossing, as per the road rules.